Connect with others who understand.

 Normal blood sugar values first thing in the morning depend on whether you have diabetes.
 According to the American Diabetes Association (ADA), the normal ranges for fasting blood sugar levels are usually:

-• For people without diabetes who aren’t pregnant — Below 100 milligrams per deciliter (mg/dL)
+• Below 100 milligrams per deciliter (mg/dL) — For people without diabetes who aren’t pregnant

-• For people with diabetes who are taking medications — Between 80 mg/dL and 130 mg/dL
+• Between 80 mg/dL and 130 mg/dL — For people with diabetes who are taking medications

 If you live with diabetes, your doctor may recommend a slightly different goal range.
 For example, older adults, people with other health conditions, or those who don’t notice symptoms of low blood sugar may be given higher targets.